intel-lab-lkp/linux/Documentation/process/applying-patches.rst

 Whenever patch applies a patch that it had to modify a bit to make it fit it'll tell you about it by saying the patch applied with **fuzz**.
-You should be wary of such changes since even though patch probably got it right it doesn't /always/ get it right, and the result will sometimes be wrong.
+You should be wary of such changes since even though patch probably got it right it does not /always/ get it right, and the result will sometimes be wrong.

 When patch encounters a change that it can't fix up with fuzz it rejects it